HersiYussuf/Capstone_Project/README.md

 1. Clone the repository
 2. Install the dependencies
 3. Use github [codespaces](https://github.com/HersiYussuf/Capstone_Project)
-4. Using the code green button,create a codespace.
+4. Using the code green button used getting http links for cloning.Create a codespace.
+5. Open the codespace and run the notebook in your favourite editor.

 ## Contributing